iarsystems/bx-docker/README.md

 >[!IMPORTANT]
 >Setting up the license for a Docker image in such a way only needs to be performed once per __DOCKER_HOST__.
 The Docker Engine will never erase this (or any other) named volume, even after the containers which made use of it are stopped or removed.
 For manually removing a named volume, remove all containers using it and then use `docker volume rm <volume-name>`.

-## Running a container
+## Example: interactively building a project
-In this section, you will run an interactive container locally, clone and build a project with the image you have created.
+Though this is not the way a container image is intended to be used, let's build a project locally and interactively with the container image you have just created.

 The following command line will bind the home directory (`$HOME`) to the "my-iar-bx-container" container's working directory (`/workdir`) for the `iarsystems/bx<image>:<tag>` image.